austinmama/vpc-1/vpn-onprem-fortigate.md

 # Connecting to a FortiGate peer
 {: #fortigate-config}

-You can use IBM Cloud VPN Gateway for VPC  to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your FortiGate VPN gateway to connect to VPN Gateway for VPC.
+You can use IBM Cloud VPN for VPC  to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your FortiGate VPN gateway to connect to VPN for VPC.
 {: shortdesc}

 These instructions are based on FortiGate 300C, Firmware Version v5.2.13, build762 (GA).